 Director of Growth, Sports and Entertainment, Aramark

-McFate has been an integral member of the Sport Management Department since he was a part of SPM’s inaugural graduating class.
-He was crucial to the birth of the Charity Sports Auction and served on the SPM Advisory Council as a young alumni member prior to joining the Emerging Leaders Council.
+McFate has been an integral member of the Sport Management Department since he was a member of SPM’s inaugural graduating class in 2008.
+He was instrumental in the creation of the Charity Sports Auction and served on the SPM Advisory Council as an alumni prior to joining the SPM Emerging Leaders Council.
 He has given back to the program through philanthropic gifts, auction items, and mentorship in Philadelphia as well as in Syracuse.

 Ari Moskowitz ’18